The Fundamental Debate on BioSig Technologies Inc. (BSGM)… For or Against?

-BioSig Technologies Inc. (BSGM) was reported 7.29% up in market trading on Tuesday.
-At $7.80 per share, the company is currently around 31.76% up year to date in the stock market.
-At the time of writing, BioSig Technologies Inc. (BSGM) has a market cap of $232.13 million.
-The average transaction volume for BSGM over the past month (518180 shares per day) is trailing its average daily volume over the past year by -13.56, which suggests market participants have been less active in this stock of late.
+BioSig Technologies Inc. (BSGM) was reported -33.66% down in market trading on Tuesday.
+At $5.40 per share, the company is currently around -8.78% down year to date in the stock market.
+At the time of writing, BioSig Technologies Inc. (BSGM) has a market cap of $158.87 million.
+The average transaction volume for BSGM over the past month (857165 shares per day) is trailing its average daily volume over the past year by 33.58, which suggests market participants have been more active in this stock of late.

 Looking at Key Indicators